Cost-Sensitive Label Embedding for Multi-Label Classification: Proposed algorithm

-\myparagraph{Calculating the embedded vectors by multidimensional scaling.} The isotonic cost $\delta (c( \mathbf{y}_i, \mathbf{y}_j))$ can be viewed as a dissimilarity measure between label vectors.
-Computing an embedding based on the dissimilarity information matches the task of manifold learning, which is able to preserve the information and discover the hidden structures.
+As mentioned above, our objective is to determine embedded vectors $\mathbf{z}_i$ such that the distance $d( \mathbf{z}_i, \mathbf{z}_j)$ approximates the transformed cost $\delta (c( \mathbf{y}_i, \mathbf{y}_j))$.
+The objective can be formally defined as minimizing the \textit{embedding error} We observe that the transformed cost $\delta (c( \mathbf{y}_i, \mathbf{y}_j))$ can be viewed as the dissimilarity between label vectors $\mathbf{y}_i$ and $\mathbf{y}_j$.
+Computing an embedding based on the dissimilarity information matches the task of manifold learning, which is able to preserve the information and discover the hidden structure.
 Based on our discussions above, any approach that solves the manifold learning task can then be taken to solve the CSLE problem.
-Nevertheless, for CSLE, different cost functions may need different $M$ (the dimension of $\mathcal{Z}$) to achieve a decent embedding.
-Thus, it is needed to consider manifold learning approaches that can flexibly take~$M$ as the parameter.
-The need motivates us to adopt a classic manifold learning approach called multidimensional scaling (MDS)~\cite{kruskal1964mds}.
+Nevertheless, for CSLE, different cost functions may need different~$M$ (the dimension of~$\mathcal{Z}$) to achieve a decent embedding.
+We thus consider manifold learning approaches that can flexibly take~$M$ as the parameter, and adopt a classic manifold learning approach called multidimensional scaling (MDS) \citep{kruskal1964mds}.